Sergio Aguero reveals who should take his No 10 Man City shirt next season

 The shirt comes with its fair share of pressure.

-Sergio Aguero has revealed that he’d like Phil Foden to take his shirt number after he brings the curtain down on an illustrious Manchester City career this weekend.
+Sergio Aguero has revealed that he’d like Phil Foden to take his shirt number after he brought the curtain down on an illustrious Manchester City career this weekend.

+Aguero’s final two matches in front of Man City supporters were hugely emotional affairs for different reasons.

-Aguero bid an emotional farewell to the Etihad Stadium last Sunday, when he came off the bench – at his own request – and scored a stunning brace as part of City’s 5-0 final day rout against Everton.
+Aguero bid a teary farewell to the Etihad Stadium on the final day of the Premier League season, when he came off the bench – at his own request – and scored a stunning brace as part of City’s 5-0 final day rout against Everton.

-Aguero still has the chance to leave City as a Champions League winner as the Argentine forward is expected to play some role in Saturday’s all-Premier League final against Chelsea.
+The Argentine forward was unable to finish his City stint with a Champions League winners’ medal, however, as Chelsea got the better of City on Saturday night.

 Sergio Aguero on Phil Foden